 An endeavor for a Master of Business Administration degree is an investment that, like any other major investment, should be evaluated carefully.
 Education loans represent a serious debt obligation and the monthly payments that will be encountered upon graduation should be considered.
 Manageable education loan repayments represent 6.5 to 12% of after-tax income or 5 to 9.5% of gross starting salary.
 Cornell promotes responsible borrowing and you should never borrow more than you need.

-Please note: because a significant amount of your student aid will be in the form of student loans, it is imperative that you establish and maintain a clean credit record.
+Please note a significant amount of your student aid will be in the form of student loans, it is imperative that you establish and maintain a clean credit record.
 If you have had credit problems in the past, it is important to take steps to improve your record.
 All aid applicants should request a free credit report annually.
-Information on ordering a copy of your credit report is outlined in the Financial Planning section.

 Private Education Loans

 Private loans may be borrowed in place of the federal loan programs.
 We recommend borrowing through the federal loan programs but it is a students choice if they decide to borrow through a private lending institution.
 Cornell can not recommend any particular lender, but encourages you to compare lenders and loan terms to select the lender that best fits your needs.
 Students are responsible for researching and applying for their alternative loan.
 You may borrow up to the published total cost of attendance less any financial aid received.
 Learn about the advantages of taking federal student loans over private, non-federal loans.